 - What are their cognitive abilities and limitations?

-- Can you recommend further rehabilitation / solutions / equipment requirements?
+- Can you recommend further rehabilitation, solutions and equipment requirements?

 - How can others help the individual in their task performance?

-- Following the assessment, a detailed report with the outcome and recommendations for future action will be prepared within 48 hours (where possible) and sent via email.
+- Following the assessment a detailed report will be emailed to the referrer.
 This valuable document provides comprehensive answers to any questions raised by the referrer and discusses the current ability of the worker to perform a work role.
 Conclusions are drawn as to the fitness for return to work or for a plan of how to maintain someone in current role.

-- Helps to identify any other barriers to employment, such as medical issues, physical, mental health, social, financial, psychological and emotional issues that may arise and need to be addressed.
+- Helps identify any other barriers to employment, like physical, mental health, social, financial, psychological and emotional issues that may arise and need to be addressed.

 - Saves the employer money on work days lost and minimises the sickness absence management costs.